datacarpentry/python-socialsci/_episodes/08-Pandas.md

 >
 > 1. As well as the `head()` method there is a `tail()` method.
 What do you think it does?
 Try it.
 > 2. Both methods accept a single numeric parameter.
 What do you think it does?
 Try it.
+>
 {: .challenge}

-You can obtain other basic information about your dataframe of data  with:
+You can obtain other basic information about your Dataframe of data with:

 ~~~
 # How many rows?